7 Reasons Why Hydroponic Fodder is a Viable Option for Feeding Livestock

-Therefore, fodder contains not only less DM but also few nutrients.
+Therefore, hydroponic fodder contains not only less DM but also few nutrients.

 The farmers should sterilize the seeds using a sterilizing agent, for example, hydrogen peroxide.
-Also, they should ensure proper hygiene in watersystem.
+Also, they should ensure proper hygiene in the hydroponic system.
 Also, they must clean the grow trays thoroughly using a chlorine-based solution before and after using them.
 Effective way of controlling mold

 The farmers should install and use manual or automatic fans to regulate the humidity.
 These equipment increase the investment and energy costs.

+4. It requires a high initial capital investment.
 Perhaps, the biggest challenge that farmers face is the high initial capital investment.
-They must acquire water fodder units, seeds, and construct a greenhouse.
-Also, they must have access to considerable energy to grow the fodder successfully.
+They must acquire hydroponic fodder units, seeds, and construct a greenhouse.
+Also, they must have access to considerable energy to grow the hydroponic fodder successfully.
 The access to the main grid electricity, especially in most African countries, is limited.
 Thus, such farmers would have to install solar energy which is again expensive to acquire.
-Perhaps, this is why governments and the Food and Agriculture Organization (FAO) subsidize the installation of fodder units.
+Perhaps, this is why governments and the Food and Agriculture Organization (FAO) subsidize the installation of hydroponic fodder units.

-- It is expensive to run and maintain an fodder production
+- It is expensive to run and maintain hydroponic fodder production

 Also, it is expensive to buy seeds, for example, barley, wheat or oats.

-- They watersystem for producing fodder is subject to depreciation
+- They hydroponic system for producing fodder is subject to depreciation

-Depreciation reduces the value of the water fodder units.
+Depreciation reduces the value of the hydroponic fodder units.
 It is expensive to replace or buy new units from time to time.

-- Livestock cannot be fed by fodder alone
+- Livestock cannot be fed hydroponic fodder alone